All Posts

 The most common mistake in DIY solar is buying panels before calculating your actual power needs.
 You end up with a system that can't run your appliances — or one that's way oversized for your budget.

 This guide walks you through the sizing process step by step, using Philippine-specific data.
+If you are also weighing whether to grid-tie or stay off-grid, see our Meralco solar guide for that decision.

 Step 1: List Your Appliances